Assessing and Advancing Benchmarks for Evaluating Large Language Models in Software Engineering Tasks: AIOps

 \textbf{Generalizability to Diverse Software.} Despite the vast amount of log data available, existing benchmarks in log parsing typically focus on a limited set of well-known and popular software.
 While the volume of logs is substantial, the number of studied projects is relatively small, which may impact the generalizability of the benchmarks to a broader range of projects.

-\textbf{Short Length Limit.} In log statement generation, LANCE excludes methods longer than 512 tokens.
-This restriction could cause the LANCE benchmark to differ from the real distribution of methods in the real software, as a number of methods may exceed 512 tokens but are not represented in the LANCE benchmark.
+\textbf{Short Length Limit.} In log statement generation, LANCE \nff{and LEONID} exclude methods longer than 512 tokens.
+This restriction could cause the LANCE \nff{and LEONID} benchmarks to differ from the real distribution of methods in the real software, as a number of methods may exceed 512 tokens but are not represented in those benchmarks.